help-me-mom/ng-mocks/docs/articles/guides/route.md

 That is it.

 Additionally, we might assert that a link on a page navigates to the right route.
-In this case, we should pass a component of the link as the first parameter to [`MockBuilder`](https://www.npmjs.com/package/ng-mocks#mockbuilder), to `.keep` `RouterModule` and to render the component instead of `RouterOutlet`.
+In this case, we should pass the component with the link as the first parameter to [`MockBuilder`](https://www.npmjs.com/package/ng-mocks#mockbuilder), and to render the component instead of `RouterOutlet`.

 ```ts
 beforeEach(() =>